On Waring numbers of henselian rings: Preliminaries.

 We begin with a few definitions.
 Let $R$ be a ring and $n>1$ be a positive integer.
 For an element $a \in R$ we define \emph{the n-length of $a$}, denoted by $\ell_n(a)$ as the smallest positive integer $g$, such that $a$ can be written as a sum of $g$ $n$th powers.
 We put $\ell_n(a)=\infty$ if such number does not exist.
-Note that the $n$th level of $R$ can be defined as $s_n(R):=\ell_n(-1)$.
+Note that the $n$th level of $R$ is precisely the $n$-length of $-1$, i.e. $\ell_n(-1)=s_n(R)$.

 Let us also mention the following property of the $n$th Waring number.
 If $S$ is a multiplicatively closed set, then $w_n(S^{-1}R)\leq w_n(R)$.
 In particular, if $R$ is an integral domain with a field of fractions $K$, then $w_n(K)\leq w_n(R)$.